 If you love nankhatai then I have got the perfect recipe for you.

-These cookies do not require any special equipment and baking tools.
-If you are a beginner or have never baked in your life you will be able to easily make this nankhatai.
+These cookies do not require any special equipment or baking tools.
+If you are a beginner or have never baked in your life you will be able to easily make this naan khatai.

 There are many different ways of making this recipe.
-Everyone has their own way of making nankhatai.
+Everyone has their way of making the nan khatai recipe.
 Some make it using all-purpose flour only, while others use a combination of flour and besan (chickpea flour).

-I make it with maida, some besan (gram flour), and sooji (rava or semolina).
-The besan gives a slightly nutty and earthy taste and flavor while the sooji adds to the crispiness and crunchiness.
+I make it with maida, and sooji (rava or semolina).
+The sooji adds crispiness and crunchiness to the cookies.

-This combination is perfect and works fine every single time.
-This combination gives the perfect “Khasta” result.
+This recipe is perfect, works fine every single time, and gives the perfect “Khasta” result.

 What do you mean by Khasta?